- Guillaume Warmuz

 Ligue 1 - Betting News

 RC Lens Team Records

-Their zenith was in 1998 as Lens won their first Ligue 1 title.
+Their zenith was in 1998, as Lens won their first Ligue 1 title.
 A year later, they added another Coupe de la Ligue.
-In the 2000s Lens came close to another Ligue 1 title but were runners-up in 2001-02.
+In the 2000s, Lens came close to another Ligue 1 title, but ended as runners-up in 2001-02.
 They did, however, win the UEFA Intertoto Cup in 2005 and 2007.